Sezsie/AI_Group_Projects/Regression_HW_2/CS430HW-02README.txt

 // Using the zipped folder, you can unzip the folder and open folder in Visual Studio Code.
 // We have provided a modified boston.txt file that removed the header information as mentioned
 // above.
 // You can drag this boston.txt file to your desktop.
+Please ensure that the pathing
+// for the boston.txt file on your desktop is STRICTLY like this: C:\Users\user_name\Desktop
 //
 // Running the program:
 // Within Visual Studio Code there are many ways to run the .py file.